CS

 The LDV D90 uses a Petrol Turbo producing 184kW and 410Nm of torque, sent through a automatic to a RWD layout.
 It covers the 0-100km/h sprint in 10.5 seconds.

-The Mitsubishi Outlander lines up making 135kW and 244Nm, paired to a automatic driving the front wheels.
+The Mitsubishi Outlander responds with a Petrol making 135kW and 244Nm, paired to a automatic driving the front wheels.
 It gets to 100km/h in 8.7 seconds.

 The LDV D90 has the clear power advantage at 184kW vs 135kW.
 In the real-world sprint, the Mitsubishi Outlander is 1.8s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.